mingliu68/Daily_Coding_Problem/Problem_Sets_600_699/DC_609_amazon_medium/note.md

         inorder successor of 8 is 10,
         inorder successor of 10 is 12,
         inorder successor of 12 is 13,
-        inorder successor of 23 is null,
+        inorder successor of 23 is 24,
         inorder succeesor of 22 is 23,
         inorder successor of 5 is 8,
         inorder successor of 14 is 20.